The Future of Our Brains – Health in Black Mirror

 Remembering the dead through social media and digital avatars?

 In the episode called Be Right Back, a member of a couple dies in a car accident.
 Being pregnant and unable to cope with grief, the woman tries a new technology to simulate the voice and later also the personality of his boyfriend who passed away – based mainly on his social media profile.
-The producers of Black Mirror are brilliant in drawing up everyday situations where the audience could totally understand why a character went for a particular technology.
+The producers of Black Mirror are brilliant in drawing up everyday situations where the audience could totally understand why a character goes for a particular technology.
 After losing your partner for life, in a state of desperation and grief, any means offering a glimmer of hope will be accepted.
 It is not unusual for people to talk to the dead, and throughout the centuries, many tried to even get some responses.
 We also have a word for occasions when people try to communicate with spirits: séances.

 Why would technology be absent from the tool-kit of the mourners if we even have an app for Catholics to be able to confess their sins?
 But where are our boundaries for including tech?
 For a long time, people could look at photos, videos, letters of the persons who passed away, now technology starts to offer more.
 Startup, Eternime, founded by MIT fellow Marius Ursache, seeks to provide comfort using digital avatars and chatbots.
 If you give the venture access to your social media profiles, the startup’s algorithms will scrape your posts and interactions to build a profile – they will learn how to be the online version of “you”.
 Then the avatars could eventually interact with your loved ones.
 Actually, Black Mirror only stretches the idea with putting the digital avatar into the replica of a human body perfectly mimicking the person who passed away.
 But could a digital avatar imitate a personality without flaw?
 We know how clumsily social media profiles reflect people.
 Should our Facebook-profiles be “carved into stone” and remain something to preserve for the future?
 And what happens with the digital copy when the mourning period is over?
 Will it get erased or stay for the “amusement” of grandchildren or grand-grandchildren?
 Do we want that?